 Property tax abatements

-Property tax abatements, exemptions, and reductions are subsidies that lower the cost of owning real and personal property by reducing or eliminating the taxes a company pays on it.
+Property tax abatements, exemptions, and reductions are subsidies that lower the cost of owning real and business personal property by reducing or eliminating the taxes a company pays on it.
 “Real property” is land and all the things that are attached to it, such as buildings.
-“Personal property” is everything else -- those things that are not dug into the land or nailed down -- such as machinery.
+“Business personal property” is everything else, such as machinery.

 When a company receives a property tax exemption, it pays no taxes at all for the length of the deal.
 When a company receives a property tax abatement, its taxes are abated (reduced) by a certain percentage for however long the deal lasts.

-For capital-intensive companies (companies that require a large of investment of money in land, buildings, and machinery) such as manufacturers, property tax abatements can be one of the most lucrative subsidies.
+For capital-intensive projects (companies that require a large of investment of money in land, buildings, and machinery) such as auto making facilities, refineries, or data centers, property tax abatements can be one of the most lucrative subsidies.
 It is not uncommon for a tax abatement deal to last up to 30 years.

 How property tax abatements work